Calexico, California: Sister city

+Calexico only has one sister city, that being Mexicali, Mexico.
+They have been sisters since April 28, 2017.

 Media

-The city media includes national public television stations, county-wide radio stations (some of which feature nation-wide or California state-wide programing), county-wide print publications such as Imperial Valley Press as well as a few locally managed general interest publications.
+Media available in Calexico include national public television stations, county-wide radio stations (some of which feature nationwide or California statewide programming), and county-wide print publications such as the Imperial Valley Press as well as a few locally managed general interest publications.